 The State School had been developed on the former 180-acre farm of Lovett Peters, along with adjacent property owned by the Rice family.
 3 It was generally the location of Westborough’s first settlement, and part of a 17th-century land grant to Reverend Charles Chauncy.
 24

 George Clough, Boston’s first City Architect, was hired to remodel the main building, which had once housed 400 to 500 boys.
 3 It had been declared inappropriate for the reformatory’s purposes due to its extensive size and jail-like appearance.
-To make room for 325 inpatients, Clough demolished the centre of the circa 1876 addition and replaced it with a gambrel roof section that included a congregate dining room on the first floor and a chapel on the second floor, and a rear wing that housed wards.
+To make room for 325 inpatients, Clough demolished the center of the circa 1876 addition and replaced it with a gambrel roof section that included a congregate dining room on the first floor and a chapel on the second floor, and a rear wing that housed wards.
 The congregate dining room was the first in the state and allowed patients to interact in an environment that was similar to that of a hotel.
 The model was duplicated at Foxborough, Medfield, and Metropolitan state hospitals.

 Initially, $150,000 was allocated towards construction but had to be supplemented twice to provide increased space for an additional 80 patients and to construct outbuildings and provide furnishings.
 3 Work began on May 18, 1885, and was completed by December 1, 1886.

-The first 204 inpatients, nearly all of who were chronic cases and who were able to pay for their treatment, were transferred from Worcester Danvers, Taunton and Northampton state hospitals.
+The first 204 inpatients, nearly all of who were chronic cases and who were able to pay for their treatment, were transferred from Worcester Danvers, Taunton, and Northampton state hospitals.
 3 In total, a little over 550 were admitted to the institution.

 By 1895, the recovery rate at Westborough was regarded as the highest in the state.
 3

 In the early 20th century, several buildings were built specifically for acute or chronic cases.
-The Hospital for Acute Cases, designed in the Colonial Revival style by Rand, Taylor, Kendall and Stevens of Boston, was created in 1897.
+The Hospital for Acute Cases, designed in the Colonial Revival style by Rand, Taylor, Kendall & Stevens of Boston, was created in 1897.
 3 It later became Talbot Hall.
-Two colonies for quiet chronic patients, designed by Kendall, Taylor and Stevens, were built on the south shore of Lake Chauncy.
+Two colonies for quiet chronic patients, designed by Kendall, Taylor & Stevens, were built on the south shore of Lake Chauncy.
 The Richmond Colony was erected in 1903 followed by the Warren Farm Colony for female patients along the western shore of Chauncy Lake on Heath Hill in July 1911.
 18 The Richmond Colony was then converted for use by just male patients.
 The cost of Warren and a new building for tubercular patients was $63,000.

 The Codman Building was designed in the Colonial Revival style and built in 1903, followed by the Superintendent’s Residence in 1904, three female nurses’ houses in 1904, and three male attendants’ houses in 1906.
-3 A rear west wing for the Main Hospital Building, for chronically disturbed patients, was designed by Kendall, Taylor and Stevens and developed in 1906.
+3 A rear west wing for the Main Hospital Building, for chronically disturbed patients, was designed by Kendall, Taylor & Stevens and developed in 1906.
 It connected to the Main Hospital building by a narrow corridor.
 J Ward, to the northwest of the Main Hospital Building, and a kitchen behind the Main Hospital Building, were built at the same time.

 Farming operations vastly expanded during the time, with Westborough’s acreage extending to 650 acres.
-3 The hospital believed that farm work provided relevant therapeutic opportunities, and provided a lower cost food source for patients.
-A stable, piggery and greenhouse were added circa 1910.
+3 The hospital believed that farm work provided relevant therapeutic opportunities, and provided a lower-cost food source for patients.
+A stable, piggery, and greenhouse were added circa 1910.

-Westborough Insane Hospital was renamed to Westborough State Hospital in 1907 as a result of a statewide renaming initiative.
+Westborough Insane Hospital was renamed Westborough State Hospital in 1907 as a result of a statewide renaming initiative.
 3

 By 1945, Westborough was bursting at the seams.
 Its resident population was 1,730, well over its capacity of 1,332, and there were only 239 staff members, including nurses, with 210 vacancies because of World War II.
 3 Many of the buildings were overcrowded and some, such as the female ward, were noted as firetraps.
 12 By 1950, there were 2,100 patients and 800 staff.
 The state had recommended that the following be done to rectify the severe overcrowding situation: